|

 Written by John Metzger

-terms with the demise of a relationship.
-Knowing that he and Sean Lennon once
+Knowing that Money Mark and Sean Lennon once

 commingled as part of the Grand Royal scene helps to bring some perspective to